enterspeedhq/enterspeed-docs/docs/reference/path-selector.md

 The path selector is based on JSON Path.
 It can be used to select and filter data from the source entity.
 This is available as input for [array](./property-types#path-input) and for the [dynamic property type](./property-types#dynamic) to map data from the source entity.

-For dynamic mapping the selector should result in a property value (single token).
+For dynamic mapping, the selector should result in a property value (single token).
-When using `$path` for the array input the result is expected to be list of property values (multiple tokens).
+When using `$path` for the array input the result is expected to be a list of property values (multiple tokens).

 Mapping all source entity properties: